-Pope Francis Chooses a Benedictine to Lead Lenten Retreat
+Pope Francis Chooses Italian Benedictine to Lead Lenten Retreat

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-Pope Francis has chosen a Benedictine monk of “great culture” and one of the chief architects of a recent conference in Florence on Christian humanism to preach at his Lenten retreat in March.
+Pope Francis has chosen a Benedictine monk of “great culture” and one of the chief architects of a 2015 conference in Florence on Christian humanism to preach at his Lenten retreat in March.

 Olivetan Father Bernardo Gianni, the abbot of the famous San Miniato al Monte abbey overlooking Florence, will be leading the spiritual exercises in Ariccia, outside Rome, March 10-15.

 The monastic order of Our Lady of Mount Olivet was founded in 1313.
 The Olivetan Congregation has been included within Confederation of Benedictines since 1960.

+In a statement, Father Gianni said Pope Francis telephoned him out of the blue and invited him to give the retreat.

+It was a “relaxed conversation,” he said, adding: “When I pointed out that I didn't have any kind of academic, ecclesial, or theological profile to justify such an invitation, the Pope with his disarming style said: ‘This is very positive.’”

-His 10 meditations for the retreat have been inspired by the poem Siamo Qui Per Questo (This Is Why We Are Here) by the Italian poet Mario Luzi (1914-2005), who had a devotion to the basilica of San Miniato al Monte.
+His 10 meditations for the retreat have been inspired by the poem Siamo Qui Per Questo (This Is Why We Are Here) by the Italian poet Mario Luzi (1914-2005), who had a devotion to the basilica of San Miniato al Monte and dedicated the poem to it.

-The annual retreat, which is also attended by senior officials of the Roman Curia, is said to be one of the highlights of the year for the Holy Father who chooses retreat leaders he sees has having great spiritual depth and a profound sense of culture.
+The annual papal retreat, which is also attended by senior officials of the Roman Curia, is said to be one of the highlights of the year for the Holy Father who chooses retreat leaders he sees has having great spiritual depth and a profound sense of culture.

 Andrea Fagioli, writing Feb.
 27 in Avvenire, the newspaper of the Italian bishops' conference, said Abbot Bernardo Gianni, 50, is “a man of great culture,” “deep spirituality” and a “social monk.”
 Fagioli said he has opened the doors of the abbey to engage with the world, helping it to become “a place of beauty, encounter, communion, and openness to beyond and to the other.”

-Note: This article has been updated to include comments made in a statement by Father Gianni.